codewithmero/quality-analist/README.md

 # Note
 check backend/src/db/bConfig.js file; the instructions to connect with MySQL database have been given there (top level comment)

 After which you can run the project using "npm run dev" on both frontend, as well as backend; then visit http://localhost:3000 to view and use the app.
+Similarly to use the app on phone, you need to make a production build using the command "npm run build" to create an optimized build.
+Once done, use "serve -s build" to get a unique URL to view it on your device.

 # Screenshots
 - this is the homepage where all the generated reports would be visible
 ![image](https://github.com/codewithmero/quality-analist/assets/20500860/dddcfb02-32ee-49f9-bc38-d3a2aa840c50)